 The field of starters is mixed: both amateur sailors and the leading international sailing stars will take part.
 In recent years, the race has grown into a major public event with thousands of visitors.

 It is special to see how the boats are prepared and then go on the water.
 The event starts and finishes at Paal (post) 17, on the island’s west coast.
 The start line is just off the coast and is marked by two large launch ships and a helicopter with smoke signals.

-The exact starting time depends on the currents and wind, and will be announced on Saturday morning during the Skippers’ Briefing.
+The exact starting time depends on the currents and wind, and will be announced the morning of the race during the Skippers’ Briefing.